 I’ve been on the internet for a very long time, so long in fact that I remember it being only a blinking cursor on a dark screen.
-I was drawn to the tool because of the power it had to sell my art, and quite frankly the internet has made me a success beyond my wildest dreams.
+I love the tool because of the power it has to sell my art, and quite frankly, the internet has made me successful beyond my wildest dreams.

-What I find most insidious is that there are many who believe everything they see on the platform.
-One would hope at some point that there will come a time where users will start understanding that what they aren’t interpreting what they see on Facebook correctly.
+What I find most insidious is that many users believe everything they see on the platform.
+One would hope at some point that there will come a time where users will start understanding that they aren’t interpreting what they see on Facebook correctly.

-I was un-friended recently by an artist friend and banned from seeing their posts.
-I hadn’t had any interactions with this individual for months and it was friendly.
+I was un-friended recently by an artist friend and banned from seeing his posts.
+I hadn’t had any interactions with this individual for months, and it was friendly.
 So what happened?
 I haven’t been on the platform all that much in recent months.

 Then I posted one picture.

-Was it the picture of my swimming pool?
+Was it because I shared a picture of my swimming pool?